 During 2018 Farm Bill negotiations, the AGree Economic and Environmental Risk Coalition successfully lobbied for provisions that improve agricultural data collection and the adoption of cover crops, both of which were included in the bill’s final text.
-The bill directs the USDA to explore the creation of an ag data warehouse, where information that is currently often siloed in separate departments could be gathered and organized.
-There, qualified researchers could then access data from across the agency—while protecting farmer privacy.

 Our Work on Crop Insurance